Troubleshooting Common Issues

 ingressClass: nginx

-By enabling the nginx-debug
+Enable the nginx-debug

-CLI argument and changing the error-log-level
+CLI argument and change the error-log-level

 to debug

-, you can capture more output to use for debugging.
+to capture more output for debugging.

-NOTE: It is recommended to only enable nginx-debug
+It is recommended to only enablenginx-debug

-CLI and the error-log-level
+CLI and theerror-log-level

 Example debug NGINX Ingress Controller Output